Minto, New South Wales

 Minto is a suburb of Sydney, in the state of New South Wales, Australia.
 Minto is located 50 kilometres south-west of the Sydney central business district, in the local government area of the City of Campbelltown and is part of the Macarthur region.

+The suburb is often nicknamed "Mino" by locals, based on the Australian English dialect spoken in the area.

 History

 Minto was named in honour of the Earl of Minto, Gilbert Elliot-Murray-Kynynmound, who was Viceroy of India from 1807 to 1814.
 The name was originally given to the entire district stretching from just north of Appin up to what is now Denham Court.

 The area that constitutes the current suburb of Minto was originally home to the indigenous Tharawal people until the arrival of European settlers from the First Fleet.
 In 1811, Governor Lachlan Macquarie granted 800 acre in the area to William Redfern, the colony's first surgeon.
 He in turn named it Campbellfield after Macquarie's wife Elizabeth whose maiden name was Campbell.
 Redfern used the property as a vineyard and sheep station.

 In 1810, Dr Robert Towson built his sandstock home, Varroville, in St Andrews Road, on land granted by Governor Macquarie.
 The house was subsequently owned by Charles Sturt and James Raymond, the first Postmaster General.
 In the 1820s, Colonel Parker built a Georgian bungalow called Epping Forest in Raby Road.
 A farm called Robin Hood Farm was built in Campbelltown Road circa 1830.
 These three properties are now listed on the Register of the National Estate.

 In 1874, a railway station was built in the area and named Campbellfield after the property but this led to confusion with nearby Campbelltown so in 1882, it was renamed Minto.
 Development of the area followed shortly after and by the 1950s it was a village of around 500 people.

 A large slice of land on the east side of Minto was sold to Housing Commission in 1969 to provide cheap housing.
 Shortly after a large industrial estate was also established in the area and Minto's transition from village to Sydney suburb was complete.